nodemailer/ethereal-www/docs/faq.md

 #### 8\.
 How is this sustainable

 Ethereal Email service is funded by the ads displayed on [Nodemailer.com](https://nodemailer.com/about/).
-So don't forget to click on these banners!

 #### 9\.
 Must I use Nodemailer for Ethereal?